Information for Students

 Course format

 Clinical programs have a long tradition in legal education, especially in North American law schools.
 As a method of practical teaching, clinics provide hands-on professional experience to students and pro bono services to individual clients or constituencies.
-The multidisciplinary Due Process Clinic is not a legal one, but follows the same idea.
+The multidisciplinary Digital Due Process Clinic is not a legal one, but follows the same idea.
 Student members engage in research and advocacy on behalf of those who could not otherwise afford them.

 Project focus